 Below is a guide to all the ways you can gain (or lose) points:

-- All users receive +20 points for making their first post on a section.
+- All users receive +20 points for creating an account.
 Think of it like a sign-up bonus!
+(This is given in all three sections.)

 - If your question or answer is up-voted, you'll receive +10 points.